9brada6/tabs-with-posts/development.md

 ## ✅ Todo

+- In general settings, we get a javascript error: autocomplete is not a function.

-- Make General_Options::get_option faster.
+- Make General_Options::get_option faster(and all other functions).

 - Cache:
 - Add a setting for cache refresh minutes.
-- Add a way to refresh caching from settings.
 - Refresh cache when a plugin is installed?
 - Delete unnecessary widget cache.